 The tests in Table 1 shall be undertaken to assess the acceptability of excavated, stockpiled or imported material intended for re-use as backfill.
-Any materials failing these tests will not be accepted in the works unless approved by the Engineer, who may elect to accept the material for the whole works, part of the works, or request improvement of the material.
+Any materials failing these tests will not be used in the works unless accepted by the Contract Administrator, who may elect to accept the material for the whole works, part of the works, or request improvement of the material.

-Fill obtained from the demolition of concrete or other structures shall not be used unless approved by the Engineer.
+Fill obtained from the demolition of concrete or other structures shall not be used unless accepted by the accepted in the works unless approved.